sclarkstone/Milestone3/README.md

 * A search function allows a search for words in the titles of the endings, it displays all cards with the searched words in the titles.
 The reset button then displays all of the results again.
 * The card rows are responsive to screen size and will adjust accordingly by having the cards side by side on a larger screen size.
 On a smaller screen size the cards will appear below one another.
+* A default image is used for all cards where an ending image URL has not been provided.
+* The preview cards display summary information of the ending images (or default image), title, genre, type, submitted short date, rating and a link to the view page for full details.

+### View page

+* The view page begins with a larger header which immediatly gives the context for the page.
+* There is a dynamic link which displays depending on the results of a check to see if a user is logged in. if there is not a user session set then a link to the login/ register pages are displayed.
+If there is a user session set then text encouraging the user to upvote the ending if they like it is displayed.
+* One card showing the card details from the selected ending id.
+* A default image is used for all cards where an ending image URL has not been provided.
+* The card displays the full details of the ending image (or default image), title, genre, type, author, submitted full date, rating and the full better ending.
+* There is a dynamic button which displays depending on the results of a check to see if a user is logged in. if there is not a user session set then the upvote button is not displayed.
+If there is a user session set then the upvote button is displayed.
+A logged in user can upvote limitless times on all endings.

+### login page

+* A basic form is displayed with validated username and password fields.
+A flash message appear if login is unsuccessful due to missing fields or incorrect details entered that do not match the details in the users table.
+* A link to the register page is displayed in case the user has not yet created an account.

+### Register page

+* A basic form is displayed with validated username and password fields.
+A flash message appear if login is unsuccessful due to missing fields or already existing username being entered that matches the details in the users table.
+* A link to the login page is displayed in case the user has already created an account.

+### Profile page

+* There is dynamic content which displays differently depending on the results of a check to see the user type and number of endings the user has submitted.
+If the user is 'admin' then the text reads 'Here are all the submitted better endings.
+View, edit and delete them here.' with a table of all the endings.
+If the user is non admin and has submitted previous endings then the text reads 'Here are all your submitted better endings.
+View, edit and delete them here.' with a table of only endings they have submitted.
+Finally if the non admin user has not previously submitted any endings then the text and table is hidden.
+* A link to add a new ending is displayed to all users.
+* If the table of endings is displayed, this is where the user manages the endings.
+The action buttons for each ending enable to user to view, edit or delete the endigs that they have access to.
+* The view action button takes the user to the view page and displays the ending details of the corresponding selected ending id.
+* The edit action button takes the user to the edit page and displays the ending details in the edit form of the corresponding selected ending id.
+* The delete action button deletes the document from the endings table using the corresponding selected ending id.

 ## Testing